Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

 Which Okinawa snorkeling spot is best for beginners?

 Gorilla Chop is usually the easiest DIY choice for beginners when the water is calm.
-Blue Cave is beginner-friendly only if you join a guided tour.
+The Blue Cave is beginner-friendly only if you join a guided tour.
 Kerama can also work well for beginners on a tour because gear, flotation support, and guide supervision are usually included.

 Final Verdict: Where Should You Snorkel in Okinawa?